8sd/swps_example/README.md

 # SWPS Example

-This is an example project that shows how Vue + Nuxt + Vuetify can be used together.
+This is an example project that shows how Vue + Vuetify + Supabase + Leaflet can be used together.

 You need to install [NodeJS](https://nodejs.org/en/download) first to use `npm`.